Porchetta from the rotisserie

 4–5 cloves of garlic

-5 tablespoons coarse sea salt
+5 tbsp coarse sea salt

 3 tsp fennel seeds

-2–3 tablespoons of dried tomato pieces
+2–3 tbsp dried tomato pieces

-2–3 tablespoons fried onions
+2–3 tbsp roasted onions

 1 tsp dried oregano